joedinoto/combinatorics/cookout/cookout.md

 ## 10 Jerry  hamburger strong          chili flakes
 ## # ... with 46 more rows
 ```
- * ** Q:For a given food type, what is the most common combination of toppings across two flavor strenghts, limited to people who have two (and only two) flavor strength preferences?**

- * Video link explaining the problem:  https://youtu.be/Wu8Gf963jr8

 For instance, George prefers bland and medium hamburger toppings.
 His hamburger flavor combinations acros those two flavor strenghts would be: